vijaysamula/motorai_tasks/README.md

 I am choosing Extended Kalman Filter (EKF).
 As we know Lidar gives pose_x and pose_y which needs kalman filter (as it is linear).
 But Radar gives additional vel_x, vel_y which is non-linear state equation, Therefore making using of non-linear filter like EKF helps to solve this problem effectively.
 There is some other filter Unscented kalman filter (UKF) can be used.

+# Comments

+I have couple of questions regarding tasks.

+1. Both the task instructions are not clear.
+2. In Task1, Co-ordinate system is not specified.
+Where I spent whole day thinking what is wrong with my procedure.
+3. In Task1, You mentioned datas are synchronised.
+But they are not.
+(I think you, should give image data after two frames.)
+4. Last this is huge.
+You gave me the data for Task2 which is truly unclear.
+When some data is given, There should be proper instructions.
+5. I didn't have time to finish the Task2.
+As instructions are not clear.